canonical/checkbox/docs/tutorial/writing-tests/test-case.rst

 =========

 Before even thinking to test if we are connected to the internet a wise question to ask would be: do we even have a network interface?
-Lets create a resource job to fetch this information.
+Let's create a resource job to fetch this information.

 Create a new job with the following content: